bcgov/STRR/strr-strata-web/README.md

 #### Important

-Sbc Web Messenger (Genesys) interferes with the test environment by causing extra network traffic (preventing `waitUntil: 'load'` from being met) and in some cases, blocks the submit/next-step buttons during an application.
+Sbc Web Messenger (Genesys) interferes with the test environment by causing extra network traffic (preventing `waitUntil: 'networkidle'` from being met) and in some cases, blocks the submit/next-step buttons during an application.

 Please set the following environment variables to be an **empty** string while running any e2e tests, doing so will prevent the messenger from mounting.